Healthcare is a basic human right. We are here to provide it to all New Yorkers, regardless of insurance status, immigration status, or ability to pay

-We are a Federally Qualified Health Center that provides primary medical, dental and behavioral healthcare services, in addition to select specialties: optometry, podiatry, and cardiology.
+We are a traditional charity hospital, as well as a Federally Qualified Health Center that provides primary medical, dental and behavioral healthcare services, in addition to select specialties: optometry, podiatry, and cardiology.
 Our integrated team of medical, dental, and behavioral healthcare providers tailors care to patients’ unique healthcare profiles, lifestyles and circumstances.
 This means that everyone can receive all the care they require under a single roof, a great relief to families already burdened by the insecurity and isolation of shelter living.

 The Floating Hospital offers more than healthcare